The International Society for Condensed Matter Nuclear Science

 In this presentation, filmed at the University of Szczecin in Poland, Dr. Konrad Czerski and his group discuss their work as part of CleanHME, a multi laboratory program funded under the EU's Horizon2020 framework program.
 Czerski's group is focussed on studying D+D reactions in accelerator experiments using metal targets at low energies.

-Much of nuclear science and engineering treats nuclear reactions rates (often associated with the notion of cross sections) as given and essentially immutable.
-However, different mechanisms are known through which nuclear reaction rates can be manipulated to yield more desirable outcomes such as an enhancement of fusion rates or an acceleration of decay.
-In this lecture, Dr. Florian Metzler of MIT reviews the history of cold fusion, discusses key experimental observations, and advances an understanding of cold fusion as a coherent quantum process.
-Metzler reflects on the history of semiconductor development, and offers parallels between the current state of cold fusion research and the early history of semiconductors.
+In this lecture, Dr. Florian Metzler of MIT reviews the history of low energy nuclear reactions, discusses key experimental observations, and advances an understanding of LENR as a coherent quantum process.
+Metzler reflects on the history of semiconductor development, and offers parallels between the current state of LENR research and the early history of semiconductors.